ipfs/ipfs-companion/README.md

 #### Switch all IPFS Companion features on/off

-To temporarily suspend all IPFS integrations (redirects, API status content scripts, protocol handlers, etc), use the "on/off button" at the top of the IPFS Companion menu.
+To temporarily suspend all IPFS integrations (redirects, API status content scripts, protocol handlers, etc.), use the on/off button at the top of the IPFS Companion menu.

 ![Turn IPFS Companion off and on again](https://gateway.ipfs.io/ipfs/QmYEWTZCUUh2pWRQ3boccJmKtbFC1XvEoNuYTjyCU4Eknk)

 ### Try out experiments!

 IPFS Companion ships with a variety of experimental features.
-Some are disabled by default, so be sure to check out all the experiments in IPFS Companion's Preferences.
+Some are disabled by default, so be sure to check out IPFS Companion's Preferences to see them all.

 - Make plaintext IPFS links clickable ([demo](https://ipfs.io/ipfs/bafybeidvtwx54qr44kidymvhfzefzxhgkieigwth6oswk75zhlzjdmunoy/linkify-demo.html))
 - Re-route requests made via the following [experimental protocols](https://github.com/ipfs/ipfs-companion/issues/164) to an HTTP gateway (public or custom):